Spanish sworn translation

-I specialise in wills and succession through translation experience and qualifications in the two main jurisdictions I work with.
-I hold a CILEx Level 6 Certificate in Law (Law of Wills and Succession) and a Certificate of Specialisation in the Spanish Succession Law and a STEP Advanced Certificate in Wills and Executries: Law and Practice (Scotland).
+I specialise in wills and succession through translation experience and qualifications in the three jurisdictions I mainly work with.
+I hold a CILEX Level 6 Certificate in Law (Law of Wills and Succession), a Certificate of Specialisation in the Spanish Succession Law and a STEP Advanced Certificate in Wills and Executries: Law and Practice (Scotland).

 I work as a sole trader, and when you hire my services, you can rest assured it will be me working on your legal translation projects.

-For projects requiring specialist knowledge in several fields (e.g. medico-legal texts), I can work in collaboration with a trusted colleague, specialising the corresponding field, subject to obtaining prior written permission from my client.
+For projects requiring specialist knowledge in several fields, I can work in collaboration with a trusted colleague specialising in the corresponding field, subject to obtaining prior written permission from my client.

 When the project simply falls out of my working fields, I always do my best to put clients in contact with a more suitable translator.